Mysterious Mast Cell Activation Syndrome with Dr. Stephanie Gray

 Sure.
 Well, you mentioned that you that mycotoxins and treating yourself for those was a big part of your healing journey.
 So that is one of the common root triggers that I find for muscle activation syndrome.
 I want to dive into that a little bit.
 But do you want to list some other common triggers and then maybe we’ll focus on mold for a little bit more.

 The mold toxicity is by far the largest root trigger that I see it’s about 80% of my practice.
 And I would have never guessed it until I started looking for it.
-And it’s just amazing how huge it is but any kind of chronic infection is going to be a masel trigger.
-Because of how the th one and th two parts of the immune system were within th one side for people who are not aware being there.
-The pathogen sensing and pathogen killing side and the teach to side is involved in long term chronic inflammation.
-So whenever we’ve had infections that we can’t resolve, then what happens is the th two side takes over, but the th one side comes down so we have less ability to fight off pathogens, and more and more inflammation.
+And it’s just amazing how huge it is but any kind of chronic infection is going to be a mast cell trigger.
+Because of how the TH1 one and Th2 parts of the immune system work With TH1 one side, for people who are not aware being the pathogen sensing and pathogen killing side and TH2 side is involved in long term chronic inflammation.
+So whenever we’ve had infections that we can’t resolve, then what happens is the TH2 two side takes over, but the TH1 one side comes down so we have less ability to fight off pathogens, and more and more inflammation.

-it’s a good gig.
+It’s a good gauge.
 And this is what’s happening for most people.
 So it’s critical for them to learn to address stress and the thoughts and have some kind of practice where they’re grounding and centering and relaxing every day.

 Dr. Stephanie Gray 33:08